Family celebrating Carnaval together

 Off-Carnaval Parties

-Night life in Rio is particularty happening during the high season.
-Which in Carnaval terms translates to about a full month.
-Clubbing is a major highlight.
-Local label parties invite international DJ's, promote theme parties, and offer more options than anyone could handle, really.
+Nightlife in Rio happens during the high season, translating to over a month in Carnaval terms.
+Local label parties invite international DJs, promote theme parties, and offer more options than anyone could handle.
 Rio Nightlife Carioca is updated daily with our hand-picked suggestions.
 Keep connected!

-The LGBTQ party scene is another highlight - as most of the events are straight-friendly you can join the fun, too.
-We publish the parties and specials at www.riogayguide.com, with links to all e-flyers.
+The LGBTQ+ party scene is another highlight.
+Some events are straight-friendly or mixed, so everyone can join the fun.
+We publish the parties and specials at www.riogayguide.com,, with links to all e-flyers. .

 Carnaval Samba Parade